yii2-extensions/road-runner/docs/configuration.md

     ],
     'components' => [
         'request' => [
-            // !!! insert a secret key in the following (if it is empty) - this is required by cookie validation 'cookieValidationKey' => 'your-secret-key',
+            // note: this key is for testing only.
+Replace with a secure, random string in production!
+            'cookieValidationKey' => 'test_cookie_validation_key_1234567890',
         ],
         'cache' => [
             'class' => 'yii\caching\FileCache',